Skip to Content

 Johnston Canyon Trail Safety

 Don’t be fooled by claims that the Johnston Canyon hike is too busy for bears – there are bears at Johnston Canyon.
-In fact, we recently had a black bear cross the hiking path right in front of us not far from the P1 parking lot!
+In fact, we’ve had a black bear cross the hiking path right in front of us not far from the parking lot on a busy Saturday.

 The Johnston Canyon hike is one of the rare Banff hikes where you will see actually dogs on leash, likely as it’s so popular that people feel social pressure to comply with the law.